 These Espresso Chocolate Chip Cookies have delicious coffee notes that complement the dark chocolate chunks.
 These cookies are chewy, soft and deliciously rich, topped with flaky sea salt.

-OK, let’s talk about cookies.
+OK, let’s talk about these espresso/coffee chocolate chip cookies.
 I love cookies.
 And recently I shared the Cozy Chocolate Chip Cookies with you and they are pretty much one of the top recipes of 2017 on this lil’ blog.

 A lot of people have made them and it makes me so happy.
-I met someone at the conference and she told me it’s her family’s new go-to cookie recipe and that made me so happy.
+I met someone at a conference recently and she told me it’s her family’s new go-to cookie recipe and that made me pumped!
 One of the bonuses that we both agreed on: it doesn’t require to soften any butter so there’s really immediate satisfaction involved.

 We tried it with instant espresso powder but WE HATED IT.

 Instant espresso is really delicious in, like, a chocolate cake.
 You don’t taste it, it’s just there to accentuate the chocolate flavor.
 But in this cookie, it was a really overpowering flavor and it wasn’t a good one.

 Instant espresso powder doesn’t yield a delicious cup of espresso.
 I don’t think any of us are surprised by that.

 We started again and we tried it with delicious espresso grounds.
 Surprise!
 It was so much better!